Writing an effective ad

 - Do not mislead your customers or create the wrong impression.

-- Use correct style and grammar in your ads and avoid common mistakes such as exclamation points in ad titles, repeated or unnecessary punctuation, or repeated words.
+- Use correct style and grammar in your ads and avoid common mistakes such as more than one exclamation point per sentence, repeated or unnecessary punctuation, or repeated words.

 The following are several other policies and practices that you should commit to memory.